MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 |--|
 |28|

-1. All rows of the `StormEvents` table are fed into the `where` operator and filtered by the value of the `StartTime` column.
+1. The `StormEvents` table is filtered to only include rows where the value of the `StartTime` column falls within the specified date range.
-1. The remaining rows are fed into the `where` operator again and filtered by the value of the `State` column.
+1. The resulting table is further filtered to only include rows where the value of the `State` column is equal to "FLORIDA".
-1. The remaining rows are fed into the `count` operator and counted.
+1. The resulting table is passed to the `count` operator, which counts the number of rows and outputs a table with the count.

 ### Let statements

-Set a variable name equal to an expression or a function using [let statements](kusto/query/letstatement.md).
+Let statements define variables that can be used within a query.

 #### Example